-The behavior has the purpose or effect of substantially interfering with another’s work or educational performance by creating an intimidating or hostile environment for employment, education, on-campus living or participation in a University-affiliated activity.
-Examples of this type of sexual harassment can include, but is not limited to:
+The behavior has the purpose or effect of interfering with another’s work or educational performance by creating an intimidating or hostile environment for employment, education, on-campus living, or participation in a University-Affiliated Activity.
+Examples of this type of sexual harassment can include, but are not limited to:

 1. Persistent unwelcome efforts to develop a romantic or sexual relationship;

 2. Unwelcome commentary about an individual’s body or sexual activities;

 4. Repeatedly engaging in sexually-oriented conversations, comments, or horseplay, including the use of language or the telling of jokes or anecdotes of a sexual nature in the workplace, office, or classroom, even if such conduct is not objected to by those present; or

 5. Gratuitous use of sexually-oriented materials not directly related to the subject matter of a class, course, or meeting, even if not objected to by those present.